ltyl260/FA205_workshop2/README.md

 # FA205_workshop2

+Workshop 2: Coding Environments & Sharing Work
+I struggled setting up VScodium to show my sketches like the online edititor, i will troubleshot this next week.
+I usually use sublime text for python an dthe VS suite is an adjustment that I will hopefully work out by next week.
+In lieu of sorting that out now I continued expanding my duck class with the online editor.

-# i expanded my duck class by adding a grow, shrink, zoom and animate functions.
+I expanded my duck class by adding a grow, shrink, zoom and animate functions.

 grow(increment, x) enlarges the duck until it reaches size x
 shrink(increment, x) enlarges the duck until it reaches size x